Eugenics in the United States: Puerto Rico

 Between the span of the 1930s to the 1970s, nearly one-third of the female population in Puerto Rico was sterilized; at the time, this was the highest rate of sterilization in the world.
 Some viewed sterilization as a means of rectifying the country's poverty and unemployment rates.
 Following legalization of the procedure in 1937 a U.S. government endorsed initiative saw health department officials advocating for sterilization in rural parts of the island.
 Sterilized women were also encouraged to join the workforce, in particular the textile and clothing related industries.
 The procedure was so common that it was often referred to solely as "la operación", garnering a documentary referenced by the same name.
-This intentional targeting of Latinx communities exemplifies the strategic placement of racial eugenics in modern history.
+This intentional targeting of Latino communities exemplifies the strategic placement of racial eugenics in modern history.
 This targeting is also inclusive of those with disabilities and those from marginalized populations, which Puerto Rico is not the only example of this trend.

 Eugenics did not serve as the only reason for the disproportionate rates of sterilization in the Puerto Rican community.
 Contraceptive trials were inducted in the 1950s towards Puerto Rican women.
 John Rock and Gregory Pincus were the two men spearheading the human trials of oral contraceptives.
 In 1954, the decision was made to conduct the clinical experiment in Puerto Rico, citing the island's large network of birth control clinics and lack of anti-birth control laws, which was in contrast to the United States' thorough cultural and religious opposition to the reproductive service.
 The decision to conduct the trials in this community was also motivated by the structural implications of supremacy and colonialism.
 Rock and Pincus monopolized off of the primarily poor and uneducated background of these women, countering that if they "could follow the Pill regimen, then women anywhere in the world could too."
 These women were purposely ill-informed of the oral contraceptives presence; the researchers only reported that the drug, which was administered at a much higher dosage than what birth control is prescribed at today, was to prevent pregnancy, not that it was tied to a clinical trial in order to jump start oral contraceptive access in America through FDA approval.